criblio/appscope/website/README.md

 The [`deploy.sh`](./deploy.sh) script is run by the [`website` workflow](../.gitlab/workflows/../../.github/workflows/website.yml) to handle the deployment on commits.

-See the Gatsly docs for complete details but to spin up a local environment for content editors, it should be a matter of:
+See the Gatsby docs for complete details but to spin up a local environment for content editors, it should be a matter of:
 1. Install `node` with `brew install node` on MacOS or `apt install nodejs` on Ubuntu.
 Keep it updated running `brew upgrade node` or `apt update`/`apt upgrade` occasionally.
 2. Install the Gatsby CLI with `sudo npm install -g gatsby-cli`. you'll be prompet for your password to approve the installation.
 3. Install local dependencies in the project with `npm install`.